 The ground floor is an open-plan, informal area featuring a six metre high wall of books.
 On this floor, visitors can speak with library staff, return books, pick up reserved items and enjoy a collection which includes award-winning Australian authors, newspapers and magazines.
 It is also the place to gather, catch up on news or borrow an iPad.
 It is a welcoming space and a gateway to the rest of the centre.

-An 80-seat café (opening early 2016) - including an external deck with terraced gardens - provides direct access to Johnstone Park.
+An 80-seat café (opening 2017) - including an external deck with terraced gardens - provides direct access to Johnstone Park.
 This level also houses a 200m2 exhibition gallery space, with a connection to the Geelong Gallery.

 Suspended above the ground floor and bisecting the wall of books at its mid-point vertically, the mezzanine provides a vantage point to the ground floor.
 A secluded reading area occupies the northern end of the mezzanine level.
 This level also houses a maker space with opportunities for 3D printing, Oculus Rift Virtual Reality experiences and use of electronics kits.